ThisaruDissanayake/computer-vision-project/README.md

 	- Performs edge detection on a blurred grayscale image using adaptive thresholding to extract strong edges.
 	- Uses edge-preserving filters and bilateral filtering on a downscaled color image to create flattened color regions.
 	- Adjusts hue, saturation, and brightness in HSV space for color tuning; then combines color regions with the edge mask.

-- Pastel
-	- Converts to HSV and reduces saturation while boosting brightness slightly to create a pastel palette.
-	- Applies a light Gaussian blur for softness and optional sharpening for detail preservation.

-- Enhance Original
-	- Adjusts hue/saturation/brightness in HSV and applies contrast/brightness scaling to improve color and exposure.
-	- Optional sharpening and light median blur for noise reduction are supported.

 - Performance and UI considerations
 	- Downscaling for processing: Large images are downscaled to a max dimension (default 800 px) for faster processing, then resized back to original dimensions.
 This balances performance and quality.